yanbo-huang/machine_learning_examples/nltk/Readme.md

     fo.close()
     return lines
 ```
 Then, we group the email by sender, in this part, we import the pandas and numpy package to deal with data, and import the matplotlib to plot the bar chart.
+Also, from the data, we find the numeric value ranges from (0.69, 6.43).

 Bar plot
 ```python